JonathanMayeur/marketplace-dapp/README.md

 An admin opens the web app.
 The web app identifies that the user is an admin.
 This by reading the address and showing admin only functions.
 These functions include adding and disabling addresses as storeOwners.
 All the addresses that have or are identified as storeOwner are shown.

 3. **StoreOwner**
+A storeOwner opens the web app.
+The storeOwner can add an article for sale.
+Disable one of it's article for sale and see the balance made from sales.
+It can withdraw that balance into it's account.

 4. **Client**
+A user not identified as Owner, Admin or StoreOwner is a client.
+The client can see all the articles for sale and buy an article.